• Nothing Found

 24/7 Email & Phone support

 Crete is full of history, culture and stunning scenery, so it’s no wonder you can’t wait to begin exploring all the island has to offer.
 If you’re planning to visit Chania or Heraklion during your stay, using a Crete taxi is a quick, laid-back and affordable way to explore the island.
+Each taxi will offer a safe and direct door-to-door transfer to all of the most popular destinations on the island.

 TRAINED DRIVERS